camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/bpmn-cmmn.md

 </definitions>
 ```

-For more information on how to reference a decision definition from a business
+For more information on how to references a decision definition from a business
 rule task please refer to the [BPMN 2.0 reference][business rule task].

 ## DMN Decision Task

-In a CMMN case a decision task can references a decision table which is deployed inside the
+The CMMN decision task references a [deployed] decision table.
-engine.
 The decision table is invoked when the task is activated.

 ```xml
 <definitions id="definitions"